syncfusion-content/blazor-docs/blazor/gantt-chart/split-task.md

 ### Through dialog box

-By using segments tab of add/edit dialog, taskbars can be splitted into segments while adding and editing records respectively by providing the proper input details such as the task's start date, end date, duration.
-The segments added/edited in the segments tab gets calculated based on overall duration of the particular taskbar.
-The segment start date and end date not be exceed in task start date and end date.
+In the segments tab of the add/edit dialog, taskbars can be split into multiple segments by adding segments with details such as the start date, end date, and duration.
+However, it's important to note that the segment start date and end date cannot exceed the task's start date and end date.

 ```cshtml
 @using Syncfusion.Blazor.Gantt